Galviger/Random-number-generator/README.md

-I decided to start of with a random number generator with a message box containing the number.
+This is a random number generator using tkinter to get inputs and show you the output.
+The code is probably too long for such a simple programme, but I'm not a profesional.
+If you have any ideas on how to improve, please, share them with me.